Morning glory muffins

 Packed with whole wheat flour, fruits and veggies, this mighty muffin courtesy of Two Peas and Their Pod is perfect for the kids.
 Make sure to bake an extra batch to store in the freezer, then simply defrost the muffins in the fridge the night before you want them for breakfast.

 Tales of a Kitchen layers apples, nut butter, cranberries and seeds in this crisp, fresh and fun breakfast snack.
 Let your kids mix and match their favorite nuts and dried fruit (or chocolate chips) to make them part of the process.

 Popsicles for breakfast?!
 No kid will be able to resist I Heart Naptimes’ fun twist on this yogurt parfait with yogurt, granola and fresh fruit layered in popsicle molds — perfect straight from the freezer.

 Can you really make oatmeal the night before?
 PCC Community Markets will not only show you how, but give you an idea for a super fun way to flavor it with bananas and chocolate.
 If you’re not a fan of bananas, then try the PB & P overnight oatmeal instead.

 Somewhere between cake and breakfast lies The Craveable Kitchen’s carrot cake waffles.
 Make a double batch during a weekend morning, freeze the waffles and then pop them in the toaster in the morning.

-Editor’s note: This article was originally published in September 2019, and updated in September 2020.
+Editor’s note: This article was originally published a ew years ago, and updated most recently in September 2023.